 - Print, Broadcast and Electronic Journalism

-- Gain photo editing and Web design experience.
-It's important to learn about photo editing and become proficient in digital editing software programs.
+It's also important to learn about photo editing and become proficient in digital editing software programs.
 Because many career opportunities may be online, sports photojournalists who can edit and upload photos often have an advantage when looking for a job.
 Most photo editing software programs have associated tutorials or classes that can help photographers learn how to use them.

 A portfolio is a collection of a sports photojournalist's best work and shows potential employers the individual's photographic and artistic skills.
 Students can work on their portfolios while in school or during any kind of work situation, including an internship or working under an experienced photographer.
 Portfolios should be continually updated and refined as a photographer expands their body of work.